HolgerKache/SDP/readme.md

 ### 1. Tell the customer that they need to create an official request to dashDB team with their own approval of opening the relevant firewalls.

-### 2. Find the IP addresses assosiated with the customer from SDP clusters, then work with someone in #cdsni to open the firewall rules.
+### 2. Find the IP addresses assosiated with the customer from SDP clusters, then work with someone in #cdsni to open the firewall rules(they need these IP addresses).

 * a.
 Find which sdp cluster is being used for a speific user by searching `index="*sdp*" "<account_name>"` in splunk, or just from here:https://dashdb-cloudant-regions.cloudant.com/region_definitions/_design/regions/_view/by_sdp.
 * b.
 Find all nodes in this cluster by `knife node list | grep sdp`.